askcloudarchitech/askcloudarchitech/asksitestatic/content/posts/concepts/how-to-write-a-useful-readme/index.md

 **The ghost -** If there is anything **worse than the one-liner**, it's the ghost.
 In this case, you couldn't even be bothered to check the box in Github to auto-generate your README.
 The **README literally doesn't exist.** If your project doesn't have a README, it's just a useless pile of code clogging up the interwebs.

-**The over-explainer -**
+**The over-explainer -** Ah yes, the **exact opposite of the ghost** is the over-explainer.
+You know, the one where the README is so **long and complicated** that nobody would ever possibly take the time to read the whole thing?
+READMEs are made to be a summary, not all of your comments compiled into doc.

-**The out-of-date -**
+**The out-of-date -** This one is **all-to-common**.
+You **started with good intentions** and wrote a README worth actually reading, but then, slowly, everything started to fall apart.
+A refactor of a whole portion of the app wasn't documented.
+A brand new set of config was completely forgotten.
+The architecture diagram is completly out of whack.
+This README is quite possibly the worst because it can be **completely mileading**.
+The poor soul who tried to follow your **three year old instructions** hates you right now.

-**The broken promise -**
+**The broken promise -** I'll spare you the dramatics and simply leave you with this: "README coming soon!" *Facepalm.*

 ## Benefits of a well-written README

 I hope the section above made you feel both **ashamed of yourself** for the complete dumpster fire you have spread across the internet as well as **motivated** to make it right!
 A well-written README has the potential to be **so much more than just another piece of documentation**.
 Let's take a moment to consider the **massive benefits** of a README written with purpose.

-SEO benefit
+**SEO benefit -**

-Gain users
+**Gain users -**

-Gain contributors
+**Gain contributors -**

-Remind yourself later
+**Remind yourself later -**

-Reduce reported issues
+**Reduce reported issues -**

-Make money?
+**Make money? -**

 ## How to craft a useful, well-written README

-learn markdown - its your friend
+learn markdown - it's your friend

 start with a strong h1 title and an h2 subtitle giving a short summary of the purpose of the project